Michael Evans Behling: Career

 While in college, Behling began modeling, and eventually his team convinced him to audition for acting roles.
 He did several advertising campaigns with Adidas and White Castle.
 Behling began his career in television in 2017 with a role as "Handsome Dude" on Empire.
 In March 2018, he was cast as Jordan Baker on All American, and filming for the pilot began two weeks later.
 Behling moved to Los Angeles in January 2018 when filming began, and after his finances ran low he began sleeping on a friend's floor.
 He has said that he identifies with his character because they are both biracial and looking for the place where they fit in.
 His role as Jordan Baker is his breakout role.
 He is currently represented by HRI Talent and Management 101.

 Behling has a clothing line, DesignedAt5AM, which he started with three friends from high school (Nicholas Stevens, Drew Thompson, and Floyd Athaide).
 The clothing line was inspired by his desire to start his day early to accomplish his goals and by his high school friends' early morning swim practices.
-He also has appeared on The Wayne Ayers Podcast.

 Personal life

 Behling lives in Los Angeles.
 He actively advocates for animal rights and mental health awareness.
-He and costar Daniel Ezra are friends and frequently hang out after filming.
+Behling married his longtime girlfriend, Madison Stanton in April 2021 but the couple divorced in September 2021 after 5 months of marriage.